IdolFest/nw-idolfest-website/src/markdown-pages/events/masquerade.md

 ## Masquerade Application

-If you'd like to participate in the masquerade, [apply here](https://idolfe.st/masqueradeapp) by August 26th, 2022 11:59 PM PST.
-Accepted entries will be notified by September 2nd, 2022, 11:59 PM PST.
+If you'd like to participate in the masquerade, [apply here](https://idolfe.st/masqueradeapp) by September 30th, 2022 11:59 PM PST.
+Accepted entries will be notified by October 7th, 2022, 11:59 PM PST.

 ## Masquerade Rules